-Take a look, also, at the ornament embedded with fossil shark’s teeth in Gallery 35 from around 1450: the so-called Adder’s Tongues Credenza.
+Take a look, also, at the ornament embedded with fossil shark’s teeth in Gallery 35: the so-called Adder’s Tongues Credenza from around 1450.
 When they weren’t oppressing the peasantry, the aristocrats tried to outdo each other in demonstrations of wealth using every means possible, including through such items as sideboard decorations.

 Also check the tiny boxwood rosary pendant displaying the Passion of Christ: I’m pretty sure they didn’t have laser technology in the early 1500s, so I have no idea how they got such incredibly fine detail.
 A truly astonishing work of art.

 Among the 15th century figures and busts in Gallery 34, you’ll see the Vanitas Group of three figures carved from a single piece of limewood.